jonn-reenthused/sceve/README.md

 Anyway, have fun.

-N.B.
+~~N.B.
 No, I never made Jurl using this.
 In the time between starting it and now I managed to release 30 versions of Jurl on other platforms and i'm a little burnt out now.
-Maybe in the future.
+Maybe in the future.~~

+Ok, I have now written most of Jurl for the Super Cassette Vision, it's available at https://tonsomo.itch.io

 ## Example Images
 ![Image showing VisionRunner example running in mame](images/visionrunner-in-mame.png "VisionRunner in MAME")